Longtime WA Insurance Commissioner Mike Kreidler will not seek reelection

 Insurance Commissioner Mike Kreidler, who has held the statewide office for more than two decades, announced Monday he would not seek reelection.

-Kreidler’s announcement comes about a year after Gov. Jay Inslee and bipartisan legislative leaders called for his resignation, following accusations from former employees that he used racist slurs and was demeaning or rude toward staff.
+Kreidler’s announcement comes about a year after Gov. Jay Inslee and bipartisan legislative leaders called for his resignation, following accusations from former employees that he used racist slurs and was demeaning or rude toward staff members.

-“Serving alongside you as Insurance Commissioner for Washington state has been, and continues to be, the greatest honor of my life,” Kreidler, 79, wrote in an email to staff Monday.
+“Serving alongside you as Insurance Commissioner for Washington state has been, and continues to be, the greatest honor of my life,” Kreidler, 79, wrote in an email to the staff Monday.
 “I’ve always said it was the best job I’ve ever had, and I still feel that way today.”

-Kreidler, a Democrat, was first elected in 2000 and served six terms before revelations about his behavior toward staff became public.
+Kreidler, a Democrat, was first elected in 2000 and served six terms before revelations about his behavior toward the staff became public.
 He previously served one term in Congress.

-Last year a half-dozen potential and former employees disclosed instances when Kreidler was demeaning or rude, overly focused on race and used derogatory terms for transgender people and people of Mexican, Chinese, Italian or Spanish descent, as well as asking some employees of color for unusual favors.
+Last year a half-dozen potential and former employees disclosed instances when Kreidler was demeaning or rude, was overly focused on race, and used derogatory terms for transgender people and people of Mexican, Chinese, Italian or Spanish descent, as well as asking some employees of color for unusual favors.
 The instances were from 2017 to 2022.

 Three former employees recounted how Kreidler, 78, used the racial slur “wetback” in a staff meeting when telling a story from decades ago about a friend’s racist reaction to Kreidler’s soon-to-be wife, who is Mexican American.
 In an interview, Kreidler said he didn’t recall the specific event, but acknowledged that he’s told that story over the years, “and if somebody took offense to it I feel bad about that.”